 The Office of Housing and Residence Life at Ball State University delivers transformative experiences where students can explore their sense of belonging on campus, practice their responsibilities to communities to which they belong, develop skills for life after Ball State, and contribute to society and the world.

-Our living-learning communities provide a supportive environment as you make the transition from high school to college.
-We also strive to provide a great value as well as a great place to live, study, and grow by including many services in your housing and dining contract.
+Our Living-Learning Communities provide a supportive environment as students make the transition from high school to college.
+We also strive to provide a great value as well as a great place to live, study, and grow by including many services in the housing and dining contract.

 We support the academic success and personal growth of our students through safe, comfortable, affordable, and diverse living and learning communities.

 The Office of Housing and Residence Life is committed to supporting and

 affirming the identities of individuals that complete our campus community.
 We